Hastings organization marks 8 millionth meal assembled for world's needy

 The full package then is handed off to a sixth worker who carefully weighs it and adds or subtracts a little rice to get the weight correct.
 Yet another volunteer then seals the package shut, and a label is applied before the package is placed into a box for shipping.

-The speed at which all this occurs varies depending on human factors, Krebsbach said.
+While a package can be filled in no more than a few seconds, the speed at which the assembly process occurs varies depending on human factors, Krebsbach said.
 Organizers have learned not to schedule workers for shifts longer than two hours due to factors such as physical and mental fatigue, and a 10- to 15-minute break is built into each shift.

 Rewarding work